elexive-com/elexive-calc/resources/DetailedReportModal.md

 - Adjusts implementation timeline phases based on project duration
 - Displays appropriate success factors based on selected resource allocation
 - Shows payment option-specific content based on the selected payment model
+- Adapts module and add-on descriptions based on selected variants
+- Renders week markers differently based on total timeline length
+- Shows visual indicators for expanded/collapsed states of detailed sections

-This conditional rendering ensures the report remains relevant and focused regardless of the specific configuration choices.
+This conditional rendering ensures the report remains relevant and focused regardless of the specific configuration choices, providing an optimized view for each unique combination of selections.

 ### 5. Business Value Narrative